Guanbo-W/Transportability_STE/README.md

 of each of the subgroup effects using the propsed doubly robust estimator for estimating $\phi_{a=1,s=1}(\tilde{X}=\tilde{x})$ and $\psi_{a=1}(\tilde{X}=\tilde{x}), \forall \tilde{x}=1,\dots,5$ with the specified $n$ (sum of sample sizes of internal and extenal population) and $n_m$ (sample size of internal population).

 The results are show in plots.
+They show the consistency of the proposed doubly robust estimator, and the relationships between confidence intervla and simutaneous confidence bands.

 `Internal_Mis` contains the code to show the biases and standard deviations of
 1. (Doubly robust estimator) $\widehat \phi_{a=1,s=1}(\tilde{X}=3)$,